SourceLabOrg/kafka-connect-client/README.md

  * with.
  */
 configuration.useTrustStore(
-    new File("/path/to/truststore.jks"), "TrustStorePasswordHere or NULL" );
+    new File("/path/to/truststore.jks"), "Optional Password Here or NULL" );

 /*